mwatts15/openworm_docs/process.rst

 Why RDF?
 ---------
 RDF offers advantages in resilience to schema additions and increased flexibility in integrating data from disparate sources.
 [1]_ These qualities can be valued by comparison to relational database systems.
-Typically, schema changes in relational a database require extensive work for applications using it.
+Typically, schema changes in a relational database require extensive work for applications using it.
 [2]_ In the author's experience, RDF databases offer more freedom in restructuring.
-For data integration, SPARQL, the standard language for querying over RDF has `Federated queries <http://www.w3.org/TR/sparql11-federated-query/>`_ which allow for nearly painless integration of external SPARQL endpoints with existing queries.
+Also, for data integration, SPARQL, the standard language for querying over RDF has `Federated queries <http://www.w3.org/TR/sparql11-federated-query/>`_ which allow for nearly painless integration of external SPARQL endpoints with existing queries.

 ..
 [1] http://answers.semanticweb.com/questions/19183/advantages-of-rdf-over-relational-databases
 ..
 [2] http://research.microsoft.com/pubs/118211/andy%20maule%20-%20thesis.pdf